 This half term, we will begin by looking at our changing country and environment in our History and Geography lessons and in English, we will start by reading 'Percy Jackson and the Lightning Thief' by Rick Riordan.

 I look forward to our time together this year and if you have any questions, then please come and see me.

 Dates for your diary:

-Monday 4th November - Autumn 2 Begins
+Monday 4th November - School Resumes

 Please have a look at our E-Safety pages and check that your child is being safe online at home.
 We do our best in school to educate about online safety, but if this is enforced at home as well, we can really help protect your children.
 We have had a focus on E-Safety recently, especially as it was Safer Internet Day on 5th February.
 Click the link below to see the children's E-Safety page on the school website.